-Since 2016, Kratom tea has been in the hearts and minds of a lot of people, from all walks of life.
+Since 2016, Kratom tea has been in the hearts and minds of a lot of people from all walks of life.
 Some of these people have been influenced in a positive way by the power of this plant.
 Others, want to destroy this positive influence in our community.
 It’s because of the latter that we have various news media outlets sharing “Fake News” about this tea and it is causing a negative impact, on users and non-users of Kratom tea.

 Because of this travesty that is currently happening, I want to sit down and make sure you understand something about this plant.
 There are several cases I want to address which have been sent out as truths but in reality are false and it is causing people who know nothing of Kratom to make an adverse judgement against it.
 Let’s get something straight about Kratom…

-#1 – Death Claims Against Kratom Tea Are False
+#1 – Death Claims Against Kratom Tea

 This one is really surprising to me.
 It’s a big deal to say that something has caused a death.
 To label this plant as a killer is going a bit far, especially when the science doesn’t add up to make this claim.

-What the FDA isn’t telling you is how in every one of these death cases, the deceased person had a variety of medications and prescription drugs in their system, not just Kratom tea.
+In every one of these death cases, the deceased person had a variety of medications and prescription drugs in their system, not just Kratom tea.
 Mr. Wing has the best research on this, here’s a quote from the article:

 One incident describes a teenager who had hanged himself after struggling with depression and prescription drug abuse.
 He tested positive for a variety of drugs, including kratom, as well as alcohol and a handful of prescription drugs.